telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/checkbox-filter-menu.md

 # Create Checkbox Filter Menu

-The example below demonstrates how to create a checkbox filter menu functionality in a Kendo UI Grid.
+The example below demonstrates how to create a menu functionality based on a checkbox filter in a Kendo UI Grid.

 ###### Example